 The village is mainly inhabited by Scheduled Tribe (ST) communities and governed by a Village Council.
 Out of the total population, 561 were workers; 83.42 per cent engaged in main work, and 276 were farmers.
 Arecanut farming is one of the main occupations in Zamuang.
 The village had 237 households according to the 2011 census (Census, 2011).

-2. METHODOLOGY
+2. Study area and METHODOLOGY

 This study employed a random sampling technique to ensure fair representation, with a sample size of 100 respondents selected from among arecanut farmers in Zamuang village.